AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 The system is open for customizations and adding new metrics.

 ### Max Elapsed Time
+The total elapsed time, in microseconds, for completed executions of this stored procedure.

 ### Min Elapsed Time
+The minimum elapsed time, in microseconds, for completed executions of this stored procedure.

 ### Average Elapsed Time
+The average elapsed time, in microseconds, for completed executions of this stored procedure.

 ### Execution Count